 Generate Retirement Income Through Real Estate

 Real estate is my favorite way to generate retirement income.
 It is a tangible asset that is less volatile, provides utility, and rises with inflation.
 By the time I was 30, I had bought two properties in San Francisco and one property in Lake Tahoe.
 These properties now provide about $150,000 in retirement income.

 In 2016, I started diversifying into heartland real estate to take advantage of lower valuations and higher cap rates.
 I did so by investing $810,000 with real estate crowdfunding platforms.
 With interest rates down, the value of cash flow is up.
 Further, the pandemic has made working from home more common.

 Take a look at my two favorite real estate crowdfunding platforms.
 They are free to sign up and explore.

 Fundrise: A way for accredited and non-accredited investors to diversify into real estate through private eFunds.
 Fundrise has been around since 2012 and has consistently generated steady returns, no matter what the stock market is doing.
 For most people, investing in a diversified eREIT is the way to go.

 CrowdStreet: A way for accredited investors to invest in individual real estate opportunities mostly in 18-hour cities.
 18-hour cities are secondary cities with lower valuations, higher rental yields, and potentially higher growth due to job growth and demographic trends.
 If you have a lot more capital, you can build you own diversified real estate portfolio.

 Recommendation To Protect Your Wealth

-With the markets on shaky ground, make sure you have the proper risk exposure.
+If you retire in a bear market, you need to be all over your finances.
 Sign up for Personal Capital, the web’s #1 free wealth management tool to get a clear overview of your investments.
 Not only will you see how your net worth is allocated, you can also get a better handle on your retirement cash flow needs and more.
 The more you can stay on top of your finances, the better you can optimize your wealth.